Cheng-Jipeng/ECO395M_HW/Exercise_1.md

 </p>

-We can also visualize the top 10 airports on a U.S. map in Figure 2 with blue bar refering to the values of their “Bad Index”.
+We can also visualize the top 10 airports on a U.S. map in Figure 2 with blue bars refering to the values of their “Bad Index”.

 <img src="Exercise_1_files/figure-markdown_strict/fig2-1.png" alt="Figure 2: Top 10 Worst Destination of 2008 on Map"  />
 <p class="caption">